alanjschoen/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > transforms piped data into command line arguments.
-Useful for commands like `rm` and `cp` that don`t accept piped input
+Useful for commands like `rm` and `cp` that don't accept piped input